gdbooks/TileBasedGamesInOpenTK/Practice/PracticeCh6.md

 TODO: Include generated breakdown image

+###Goal
+Given the above information try to recreate this room:

+TODO: Room render

+Make sure that your window is a tight fit to the room

 ##Checkin
 Before moving onto the next section check in with me.
 I want to look over the code for both **CreatingTiles** and **TilePractice**